huggingface/blog/arrow-datasets.md

 - **Constant-time random access**: indexing into a specific row is a constant time operation
 - **Efficient sequential scans**: the columnar memory layout makes for efficient iterating over the dataset
 - **Data can be memory-mapped**: larger-than-memory datasets can be serialized onto disk and memory-mapped from there.

-As a user, you typically won't need interact with Arrow directly, but rather use [libaries which use Arrow](https://arrow.apache.org/powered_by/) to represent tabular data in memory.
+As a user, you typically won't need interact with Arrow directly, but rather use [libaries which use Arrow](https://arrow.apache.org/powered_by/)—such as Hugging Face Datasets—to represent tabular data in memory.
 However, as we'll see later in this post, even if the Arrow internals are abstracted away, being aware of them can give users access to more functionality than afforded by a given library.

 <!-- | ![Serialization](https://arrow.apache.org/img/copy.png) | ![Standardization](https://arrow.apache.org/img/shared.png)
 |:--:|:--:|